The traditional IRA allows you to defer taxes on the

 earnings on your contributions until they are withdrawn.
 Also,

-certain distribtions are tax deductible in the tax year for which you
+certain distributions are tax deductible in the tax year for which you

 make them.
 Distributions must be taken starting at age 70 1/2.